 Internships at the European Parliament Office in Washington DC

 Complement your studies with a genuinely international internship!
-The European Parliament Liaison Office with the US Congress invites US citizens to apply for a full-time, paid internship.
+The European Parliament Liaison Office with the US Congress invites recent graduates with right to work in the United States to apply for a full-time, paid internship.
 What better place to monitor transnational politics in action, to see global players in international affairs addressing global challenges across a range of policy areas, and to witness the interplay between decision-makers in the US and lawmakers from the European Union?

 The internship is held for three months in Washington DC, with the option of a two-month extension in Brussels.
 The office offers three internship intakes each year:

-- summer: May 1-July 31, with an option to extend in Brussels October 1-November 30
+- summer: May 1st - July 31st, with an option to extend in Brussels October 1st - November 30th

-- fall: September 16-December 15, with an option to extend in Brussels January 16-March 15
+- fall: September 16th - December 13th, with an option to extend in Brussels January 16th - March 15th

 Who is eligible for the EPLO internship?

 Please check you meet all the criteria before applying.
 We welcome applications from: